 PS5 vs Xbox Series X: video quality

-As for video quality, both machines are capable of screening 4K at 60fps and feature similar chipsets, so both camps should deliver impressive performance.
+As for video quality, both machines are capable of displaying 4K at up to 120fps and feature similar chipsets, so both camps should deliver impressive performance.
 However, we'll be testing the picture quality of both at the earliest opportunity.
 It should be an interesting comparison.

 Xbox has confirmed that it will include an Ultra High-Speed HDMI cable in the box to connect to your display.
 It should come in particularly handy if your display has HDMI 2.1 inputs and can take advantage of the Xbox's features such as high frame rates up to 120fps and Variable Refresh Rate (VRR).

 Other new Xbox Series X features include the ability for the Xbox Series X to use machine-learning to add HDR to legacy titles that didn’t support it as standard at launch.

 PS5 vs Xbox Series X: sound quality